Pregnancy Disability Leave Law in California: A Guide to PDL

 Importantly, however, leaves of absence should usually be treated as a last resort by employers.62

 Generally, employers are not required to pay employees their wages during maternity leave.
-However, in some circumstances, California employee may still have a right to paid maternity leave.
+However, in some circumstances, a California employee may still have a right to paid maternity leave.

 Medical Benefits During Maternity Leave